Italy exported US$674.9 billion worth of products around the world in 2024.

 Italy incurred the highest trade surpluses with the following countries.

-Among Italy’s trading partners that generate the greatest positive trade balances, Italian surpluses with Japan (up 27.1%), Switzerland (up 25.4%) and United Kingdom (up 12.5%) grew at the fastest pace from 2018 to 2019.
+Among Italy’s trading partners that generate the greatest positive trade balances, Italian surpluses with Türkiye (up 105%), United Arab Emirates (up 31%) and Switzerland (up 15%) grew at the fastest pace from 2023 to 2024.

 These positive cashflow streams clearly indicate Italy’s competitive advantages with the above countries, but also represent key opportunities for Italy to develop country-specific strategies to optimize its overall position in international trade.